Paying for Hospice Care

 Two things are especially important for patients and families to know:

 The costs of room and board are not part of the hospice benefit.
-The exception is for Medicaid Hospice beneficiaries, whose nursing home room and board can be covered through the Medicaid Hospice Benefit.
+The exception applies to Medicaid Hospice beneficiaries, whose nursing home room and board can be covered under the Medicaid Hospice Benefit.

 Can I get hospice care in a nursing home?

 Hospice can provide care to a patient wherever that patient lives, if it is a safe environment for the patient and the hospice caregiver.
-Many (but not all) nursing homes have contracts through which hospice provides care in nursing homes.
+Many (but not all) nursing homes have contracts with hospice that allow hospice to provide care in the nursing home.

 A nursing home resident who is ready for admission to hospice care should ask the nursing home’s director of nursing which hospice(s) provide care in that facility.